R0NGSH3N/r0ngsh3n.github.io/_posts/2020-11-25-google-guice-quick-introduction.md

 ## Provides vs Bind

-If your instance can not be instantiate with `bind`, then you can use `Provides` annotation
+If your instance can NOT be instantiate with `bind`, then you can use `Provides` annotation

 ~~~java
     @Override